 Bulk email works best when it drives people to visit your permanent content.
 Email is ephemeral, so rather than re-build content for email specifically, make the most of your web content by flowing it directly into your email.

-We use your site RSS feed to reference Title, URL, featured image, and excerpt.
-These are flowed into a customizable template, and can ever be scheduled to be sent at regular intervals.
+This is the new process for sending a Department newsletter.
+We use your site’s RSS feed to reference a Post’s Title, URL, featured image, and excerpt.
+These are flowed into a customizable template, and can even be scheduled to be sent at regular intervals.

 Here’s an example of a College newsletter sourced from content at be.uw.edu.